Hamish-MacInnes/programming-projects/README.md

 Each patient attribute, his name (string), age (integer) and whether he is a preexisting patient or a new patient (boolean) uses a different datatype.
 The list is then printed from a dictionary, which sorts the attributes in alphabetical order.

 test.py : fizzbuzz in python.

+warpfactor.py : a program to calculate the equivalent speed of a star trek warp factor. still needs some tweaking to work properly.